 Imagine an employee is heating their lunch in the office kitchen and becomes distracted when a coworker pulls them away.
 When they return to the kitchen, their appliance has caught fire, and they panic.

 This is my fault, they think.
 I'm going to be in so much trouble.
 I have to do something.

 They begin swatting at the flames with a kitchen towel, but the towel catches fire and burns their hand.
 Finally, they yank the portable fire extinguisher from its place.
-As they struggle to pull the pin, the fire begins creeping up the kitchen's back wall.
-The employee aims the extinguisher — but they've never been trained on how to use it, and they're much too close to the flames.
+The fire begins creeping up the kitchen's back wall as they struggle to pull the pin.
+The employee aims the extinguisher — but they've never been trained to use it and are too close to the flames.

 Just like that, an employee is in the hospital.

-To most businesses, it is common knowledge that employers need to provide portable fire extinguishers, keep them in an accessible location, and maintain the extinguishers so that they are fully charged and operable at all times.
+To most businesses, it is common knowledge that employers must provide portable fire extinguishers, keep them in an accessible location, and maintain them so that they are fully charged and operable at all times.

-But what many people miss is the fact that, when extinguishers are provided in a workplace setting, OSHA fire extinguisher training requirements state that employees must be trained once a year in their use.
+Many people miss that, when extinguishers are provided in a workplace, OSHA fire extinguisher training requirements state that employees must be trained yearly.

 Where the employer has provided portable fire extinguishers for employee use in the workplace, the employer shall also provide an educational program to familiarize employees with the general principles of fire extinguisher use and the hazards involved with incipient stage fire fighting.

 The employer shall provide the education required in paragraph (g)(1) of this section upon initial employment and at least annually thereafter.

 That's a bit unclear.
 What does OSHA mean by "educational program?"
 And does "education" require hands-on training?